NischalSehrawat/Self-Balancing-Segway-Robot/README.md

 # Balancing-Bot-Python
 This is my project for balancing an inverted pendulum using a Raspberry Pi.
 The main aim of the project is to learn about the following topics
-- Gain an insight into the physics of the problem and understand the equation of motions
+- Gain an insight into the physics of the problem and understand the equation of motions.
+I have used [this](https://content.sciendo.com/view/journals/meceng/61/2/article-p331.xml) paper.
 - Learn about classic and modern control theories.
 Source [here](https://www.youtube.com/watch?v=Pi7l8mMjYVE&list=PLMrJAkhIeNNR20Mz-VpzgfQs5zrYi085m)
 - Learn about concepts like controllability, observability, LQR technique to derive controller gain.
 Source [here](https://www.youtube.com/watch?v=Pi7l8mMjYVE&list=PLMrJAkhIeNNR20Mz-VpzgfQs5zrYi085m)
 - Learn and code my own Kalman Filter for Sensor Fusion.
 Source [here](https://home.wlu.edu/~levys/kalman_tutorial/)